-Currently the Cumberland Plateau Regional Waste Management Authority is under contract with BFI Waste Systems, Inc. for disposal at the Carter Valley Landfill located in Hawkins County Tennessee.
-The landfill is located approximately 13 miles west of Kingsport.
+Currently the Cumberland Plateau Regional Waste Management Authority is under contract with Advanced Disposal, Inc. for disposal at the Advanced Disposal Landfil located in Sullivan County Tennessee.
+The landfill is located approximately 5 miles south of Bristol.
 Distances from the transfer stations to the landfill range from 120 miles one way for Buchanan County, to 95 miles one way for Dickenson County, to 68 miles one way for Russell County.

 The following list summarizes information on the landfill: